ordovas/amazon_books_reviews/README.md

 # Predicting review numeric ratings based exclusively on the text of the review

-Given a text review, ¿can we guess, from 1 to 5 stars, which is the score of the review?
+Given a text review, can we guess, from 1 to 5 stars, which is the score of the review?
 We certainly can estimate it roughly.

 I downloaded from the [Amazon Review Data (2018)](https://nijianmo.github.io/amazon/index.html) the small book subset to perform this exercise.
 I created a MongoDB collection for this dataset and designed an exercise for learning purposes.